Faux28/Works/AWS-SDK/Send_Message_to_slack/README.md

-## Steps to generate Webhook URL in slack
+## Steps to generate Webhook URI in slack

 1.Open slack app